 In addition, the old common law approach is also available for injured plaintiffs.
 Under the traditional approach, if the owner knows or has reason to know of the dog’s violent propensities, the owner of the dog is liable for damages caused by the dog.
 Due to the enactment of the strict liability statute, this type of theory is not normally employed.

 Do I Have a Dog Bite Case?

 If you or a loved one has been bitten or attacked by a neighbor’s dog, a friend’s dog, or even a stranger’s dog, they can be held responsible for the attack and all medical bills, emotional trauma, and any physical disfigurement or disabilities that are a direct result of the dog attack.

 If a stray bites you, you have little legal recourse because you must file your claim against a dog’s owner or keeper.
 Your municipality is not responsible for the dog, even if you have called the animal warden several times to pick up the stray.

-In all dog bite cases it is essential that measures be taken promptly to preserve evidence, investigate the incident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
+In all dog bite cases, it is essential that measures be taken promptly to preserve evidence, investigate the incident in question, and enable physicians or other expert witnesses to thoroughly evaluate any injuries.

 What Should I Do if I Was Bitten by a Dog in Columbus?

 If you’ve been bitten by a dog in Columbus, Ohio, please contact GBM Law at 614-222-4444 / 877-706-6446.